 The great Stephen Stills song “It Doesn’t Matter” was released on the album Manassas, which was also the name of the new band Stephen Stills band in 1972.
 The group recorded two albums from 1972 to 1973.
 While hardcore Stephen Stills and Crosby Stills Nash & Young fans are familiar with Manassas, the group has not gotten the recognition it deserves on a more massive scale in classic rock history.
 The group consisted of Stephen Stills, Chris Hillman, Al Perkins, Paul Harris, Dallas Taylor, Calvin Samuels and Joe Lala.

 “It Doesn’t Matter” was released as the album’s single.
 It registered on Billboard’s top 100 but peaked at number 61.
 The song was written by Stephen Stills, Chris Hillman, and Rick Roberts.
 “It Doesn’t Matter,” opened side three of the two record set.

 In 1977, Crosby, Stills & Nash released their second album as a trio.
 It had been eight years since the band released their debut album in 1969.
 Of course, there was Déjà Vu. with Neil Young in 1970, but the release of CSN in 1977 was surprisingly only the second album the trio had released together.
 Stephen Stills’ song “Dark Star,” opened side two of the record.
 It was never released as a single, but it was a fan favorite instantly.

 # 2 – Isn’t It So

-Stephen Stills song “Isn’t It So,” is the first Stephen Stills song on this list that was not released in the 1960’s or 1970’s.
-That’s not to say that Stephen Stills did not continue to release great music from the 1980’s on.
-It just defines the incredible body of work that Stephen Stills was responsible for in the 1960’s and 1970s.
+Stephen Stills’ song “Isn’t It So” is the first Stephen Stills song on this list that was not released in the 1960s or 1970s.
+That’s not to say that Stephen Stills did not continue to release great music from the 1980s on.
+It defines the incredible body of work that Stephen Stills was responsible for in the 1960s and 1970s.